apaytuvigallart/TinyKraken/README.md

 ./install.sh
 ```
 This script:
-- Creates and activates a Python environment, `.env`.
+- Creates and activates `.venv` if it doesn't exist.
+- Creates `.env`, if it doesn't exist.
 - Installs dependencies from `requirements.txt`.

 ### 3. Set Up Environment Variables
+Change the values of the environment variables.

 ```env
 TWILIO_ACCOUNT_SID="your_twilio_account_sid"
 TWILIO_AUTH_TOKEN="your_twilio_auth_token"